-Most businesses are aware that they must pay a per-swipe transaction fee when accepting credit cards.
-Merchant account providers charge a flat rate, such as 30 cents, plus a percentage of the sale, such as three percent.
-Other fees associated with setting up and maintaining a merchant account include:
+Most businesses are aware that they must pay a per-transaction fee when accepting credit cards.
+Merchant account providers charge a flat rate, such as 30 cents, plus a percentage of the sale, such as a three percent processing fee.
+Along with processing costs and payment card industry fees (i.e., PCI compliance fees), the additional fees associated with setting up and maintaining a merchant account include:

-- Batch fee: This is a flat amount assessed against your account when the processor calculates your company’s total transactions for the day and sends the money to your merchant account.
+- Batch fee: This is a flat amount assessed against your business account when the credit card processor calculates your company’s total transactions for the day and sends the money to your merchant account.

 - Chargeback fee: Your company must pay this fee if a customer disputes a charge on their credit account and can prove they did not receive the promised product or service.